 High ceilings create a sense of spaciousness which will aid the flow of ideas.
 It sounds minor but low ceilings will make the room seem cramped even if it’s large.
 Look for a venue with those high ceilings to create the right vibe for the meeting.

-Air con and heating
+3. Air con and Heating

-It’s no secret that UK weather is unpredictable and sometimes extreme, so make sure your venue has suitable heating and air conditioning to keep everyone at a comfortable temperature.
+It’s no secret that UK weather is unpredictable and sometimes extreme, so make sure your event venue has suitable heating and air conditioning to keep everyone at a comfortable temperature.
 Windows are also helpful to create that spacious feel and a cool breeze on a hot day is always favourable.

 Obviously Wi-Fi is a crucial part of any meeting, for the presenter and also the guests so make sure your venues has good quality and high speed.
 Consider putting up the router name and password whilst everyone is entering and getting settled or email it out beforehand to save time.
 Similarly, ensure there are plenty of power sockets around so people can easily plug in and aren’t restricted to one area.